-The English king Richard I Lionheart (1157-1199) set out in 1190 for the third crusade.
+The English king Richard I. Lionheart (1157-1199) set out for the third crusade in 1190.
 On the way he conquered the island the following year Cyprus

 , There he learned the famous wine Commandaria

 know and love.
-During the joint siege of the fortress Akkon (according to other source Askalon) insulted Richard the Lionheart the Babenberger Duke Leopold V (1157-1194) of Austria deadly.
-Leopold was involved with a total of eight combatants and fortified after the fall of the fortress his Babenberger banner at a castle tower.
-Lionheart then had the banner torn down and thrown in the feces, because in his opinion, the minor involvement did not justify the attachment of the banner.
-On the return trip, he was first recognized in Carinthia, but escaped.
-On December 21, 1192 he met in Wiener
+During the joint siege of the Akkon fortress (according to another source: Askalon) Richard the Lionheart fatally insulted the Babenberger Duke Leopold V (1157-1194) of Austria.
+Leopold was involved with a total of eight colleagues and after the fall of the fortress attached his Babenberg banner to a castle tower.
+Löwenherz then had the banner torn down and thrown into the droppings, because in his opinion the minor involvement did not justify the fastening of the banner.
+On the return trip he was first recognized in Carinthia, but was able to escape.
+On December 21, 1192, he met at Wiener

 Suburb Erdberg (today 3rd district).
-He sent a confidant to the city to buy groceries.
-This made himself suspicious by Byzantine gold coins.
+He sent a confidante into town to buy groceries.
+Byzantine gold coins made him suspicious.
 He was followed to a restaurant where the king was recognized and arrested.

-Richard was brought to Hadmar II of Kuenring (1140-1218) and probably by this at the castle Dürnstein
+Richard was brought to Hadmar II by Kuenring (1140-1218) and probably by him to the castle Dürnstein

 in the Wachau

 recorded.
-However, this did not happen (as fabulously reported) in a dark dungeon dungeon, but according to its high rank.
-He was well supplied with food and Wachauer wine.
-After a few months, Richard was sent to the German Emperor Heinrich VI.
-(1165-1197).
-After lengthy negotiations, he was finally released for a ransom of six thousand buckets of silver, equal to 23,300 kilograms of silver, as well as some political demands in February of 1194.
-The value corresponded to about twice the annual income of the English crown.
+However, this was not done (as fabulously reported) in a dark dungeon dungeon, but according to its high rank.
+He was provided with plenty of food and Wachau wine.
+After a few months, Richard was given to the German Emperor Heinrich VI.
+(1165-1197) passed.
+After lengthy negotiations, he was finally released in February of 1194 for a ransom of six thousand buckets of silver, equivalent to 23,300 kilograms of silver, and some political demands.
+The value was approximately twice the annual income of the English crown.
 Today, this amount of silver would be worth around 10 million euros.
-The former value can not be compared with today's standards.
-The ransom was between Emperor Henry VI. and Duke Leopold shared.
-Among other things, Leopold used a part for the construction of the first Viennese city wall.
-In order to be able to coin the large remainder, he had the first Viennese coinage "Mint Vienna" built in 1194 Am Hof in Wien
+However, the value at that time cannot be compared with today's standards.
+The ransom was paid between Emperor Heinrich VI. and Duke Leopold shared.
+Among other things, Leopold used part of it to build the first city wall in Vienna.
+In order to be able to coin the rest of it, he had the first Vienna mint “Münze Wien” built in Wien